 The Directors are aware that St Peter's Catholic School is currently operating outside of the funding available to support the school.
 While the Trust has been advised that this should be addressed through GAG pooling, it remains the intention of the Directors and Trust leaders that all schools should be sustainable in their own right.
-Trust and school leaders have taken the steps required to return the school to a point of sustainability in years to come but will tolerate the emergence of a small deficit in the short term.
+Trust and school leaders will keep this issue under review.